How to Ask For a Review [With Free Templates]

 As soon as you hang up the phone, send the customer an email with review instructions.
 Your customers are busy, too, so don’t give them time to forget about writing a review.

 Be aware of the context of your phone calls, too.
-If your customer needs you to fix a mistake or complains about an employee, it’s not the right moment to ask for a review.
+If your customer needs you to fix a mistake or complain about an employee, it’s not the right moment to ask for a review.

 How to ask for reviews via SMS